bcornelusse/ELEN0445-microgrids/introduction.md

 - development of distributed generation,
 - decreasing costs of storage means,
-- evolution of communication and sensing technologies open new options to the conventional distribution of electric energy, and new options for integrating distributed generation smoothly in constantly evolving energy and ancillary services markets.
+- evolution of communication and sensing technologies

+open new options to the conventional distribution of electric energy and new possibilities for integrating distributed generation smoothly in constantly evolving energy and ancillary services markets.

 Energy markets and ancillary services markets defined on the next slides.